-Launched back in 1996, the British-based Virtual Internet is among of a group of globally dispersed hosting companies which specialize in different hosting types for different locations around the world.
-Virtual Internet specializes in cloud hosting and dedicated servers, while UK2.net (another company in the group) specializes mostly in shared hosting.
+Britain-based Virtual Internet began in business back in 1996.
+It is among a group of globally dispersed hosting providers that specialize in different kinds of hosing.
+For example, Virtual Internet itself specializes in cloud hosting and dedicated servers, whereas its UK2.net sister company mainly supplies shared hosting solutions.
 Other brands include 100TB.com, VPS.net, Midphase.com, and Westhost.com.
-It has a well-organized website that is only available in English.

 Features and Ease of Use

-Virtual Internet offers its cloud hosting services through a module pricing system that allows you to choose your own set of specifications of the cloud server you require.
-However, all combinations share certain features such as the following:
+Virtual Internet offers its cloud hosting services through a modular pricing system that allows you to choose your own set of specifications for the cloud server you require.
+However, all combinations share the following features:

 - 99.9% uptime guarantee

 - RAID 10 storage

 You can add the user-friendly cPanel control panel to manage your cloud hosting, or vCloud Director instead.
 Backups can be configured to take place daily or weekly.